 What we didn't like

-Speed caps: While it isn’t prominently advertised, Hostinger has a policy of throttling websites when they hit their monthly visitor caps.
-Once your VPS hosting server reaches its bandwidth quota, your website is capped for the rest of the month to a loading speed of no more than 10 Mbps.
+Speed caps: While it isn't prominently advertised, Hostinger throttles websites once their monthly visitor cap is reached.
+Once your VPS server reaches its bandwidth quota, your website is capped at a maximum loading speed of 10 Mbps for the rest of the month.
 The only way to get past this limitation is to upgrade to a dedicated hosting plan.

-Not PCI compliant: Hostinger’s plans are not compliant with Payment Card Industry (PCI) standards.
+Not PCI-compliant: Hostinger's plans do not meet the Payment Card Industry (PCI) standards.
 That means its VPS plans are not suitable for sites that need to process or store credit card or debit card data.

 Missing tooltips: During testing, we found that while it's generally easy to use, Hostinger's UI lacks tooltips for many advanced features.
 This can be addressed by heading over to the knowledge base, but more contextual pointers would be helpful.